Can I use iTunes to create my podcast?

 Your podcast must have robust metadata to be eligible for featuring on the Podcasts main page or the iTunes Store main page.

 Attractive and interesting cover art attracts new subscribers to your podcast.
 Podcasts must have good cover art to be featured on the Podcasts main page or the iTunes Store main page.
 Most good podcast images include an image as well as a title, brand or source name.
 A 1400x1400-pixel JPG is the recommended size and format.
 Using this relatively large format, the iTunes Store automatically generates the various smaller images you see in the podcast directory.
 Before you settle on the art for your podcast, you may want to review the Top Podcasts page and note the various elements that contribute to compelling art.

 Why was my podcast removed or not approved?

-Unauthorized copyrighted material, profane metadata, erotica, illegal solicitations, and hate speech are prohibited in the iTunes Store.
+Unauthorised copyrighted material, profane metadata, erotica, illegal solicitations and hate speech are prohibited in the iTunes Store.
 Podcasts with no episodes or with technical problems will be removed.
 Podcasts with no recent episodes can remain in iTunes but may disappear from some areas.

 Can I have a review removed?

 iTunes does not remove reviews for editorial purposes.
 Reviews with profanity, hate speech, explicit/pornographic content or commentary that is completely off topic are prohibited.
 To request removal of a review, click Report a Concern for the review.

 Does iTunes allow podcasts containing advertising or sponsorship?